mstyslinger/capstone_two/README.md

 **TOO GOOD!**

-The feature that was identified as accounting for ~40% of variance in the data (overall_state_of_water-point) was causing data leakage.
+The feature that was identified as accounting for more than 40% of variance in the data (overall_state_of_water-point) was causing data leakage.
 The feature labels are scores from 1-3, with the worst score (1) equating to "does not function" - essentially the same as the target feature.
 The model was run again with that feature removed.

 **Revised feature importances:**
 <div>